Blowup of cylindrically symmetric solutions for biharmonic NLS: Introduction

 Then the solution $u \in C([0, T), H^2(\R^d))$ to the Cauchy problem for \eqref{equ} with initial datum $u_0$ blows up in finite time, i.e. $0<T<+\infty$ and $\lim_{t \to T^-} \|\Delta u\|_2=+\infty$. \end{itemize} \end{thm}

 \begin{rem} The extra restriction on $\sigma$ comes from the use of the well-known radial Sobolev inequality in $\R^{d-1}$.
 Note that if $4/d<\sigma \leq 1$, then $d \geq 5$.
-This is the reason that we need to assume that $d \geq 5$.
-Such restrictions are reminiscent of analogous ones for the study of blowup of solutions to NLS with cylindrically symmetric data, see \cite{BFG, DK, M}. \end{rem}
+This is the reason that we need to assume that $d \geq 5$. \end{rem}

 \begin{thm} \textnormal{(Blowup for Mass-Critical Case)} Let $d \geq 4$, $\mu \geq 0$ and $s_c=0$.
 Let $u_0 \in \Sigma_d$ be such that $E(u_0)<0$.
 Then the solution $u \in C([0, T), H^2(\R^d))$ to the Cauchy problem for \eqref{equ} satisfies the following. \begin{itemize} \item[$(\textnormal{i})$] If $\mu>0$, then $u(t)$ blows up in finite time. \item [$(\textnormal{ii})$] If $\mu=0$, then $u(t)$ either blows up in finite time or $u(t)$ blows up in infinite time. \end{itemize} \end{thm}